 The researchers concluded that the length of time the Paragard IUD stays in place might influence the likelihood of fracture during its removal, as all of the cases ranged from six to ten years of use.
 They note that it is likely a fracture may be unavoidable in most cases.
 The findings at this single institution of the Paragard IUD fracturing or breaking during removal suggests this complication is likely underreported.

 If you or a loved one suffered an injury while using the Paragard IUD or after removal of the device, we recommend you seek legal representation as soon as possible.
-You may be eligible to file a lawsuit to recover money damages, such as medical bills, lost income, loss of future earnings, and pain and suffering.
+You may be eligible to file a Paragard IUD lawsuit in Kentucky to recover money damages, such as medical bills, lost income, loss of future earnings, and pain and suffering.
 Our experienced attorneys are currently investigating potential Paragard IUD lawsuits and may be able to help you seek financial compensation.

 Schedule a free consultation now to have our medical device injury attorneys review your case.
-Our attorneys provide legal services on a contingency fee basis, so there are no upfront fees or out-of-pocket costs.
+Our experienced Kentucky attorneys provide legal services on a contingency fee basis, so there are no upfront fees or out-of-pocket costs.
 We take no payment unless we win your case.
 There is no risk or obligation to pursue legal action after a consultation.
 If you have a valid case, it is up to you to decide how you wish to proceed.